eliu/openshift-vagrant/README.md

 ### Install Origin Cluster Using Ansible

-Run the following comand if you would like to install origin previous to **release-3.8**:
+Run the following command if you would like to install origin previous to **release-3.8**:

 ```bash
 $ vagrant ssh master -c 'ansible-playbook /home/vagrant/openshift-ansible/playbooks/byo/config.yml'
 ```

-Run the following comand for origin 3.8 or above:
+Run the following command for origin 3.8 or above:

 ```bash
 vagrant ssh master \